BastilleBSD/bastille/docs/chapters/vm.rst

 near-instant and space-efficient: provision one base VM, then clone it per worker.
 The clone shares unwritten blocks with the source (copy-on-write), so the source cannot be destroyed while clones of it exist, which is the correct golden-image behavior.
-The optional third argument sets the clone's ``ADDRESS``;
+By default the clone is an identical twin: the optional third argument sets the clone's ``ADDRESS`` metadata, but the guest's in-VM network config is copied as-is, so a plain clone should be reconfigured inside the clone to avoid an address conflict with the source.

-the guest's in-VM network config is copied as-is and should be reconfigured inside the clone.
+``--reseed`` makes the clone a distinct instance instead.
+It rebuilds the cloud-init seed with a fresh ``instance-id``, so cloud-init treats the clone as a new instance and re-runs its per-instance provisioning at first boot: it applies the new address (``bastille clone --reseed src new 10.0.0.42``), sets the hostname (``--hostname NAME``, default the clone name), re-applies users and SSH keys, and regenerates the guest's SSH host keys.
+A new ``--reseed`` address is refused if it is already in use, and both the ``network-config`` and the ``ADDRESS`` metadata are updated together so they cannot diverge.
+This is the "stamp N distinct instances from one golden image at copy-on-write speed" workflow.
+(Note: ``/etc/machine-id`` is still inherited from the source; a future ``--clean`` will reset it.)

 ``bastille list`` grows a VM row per VM with a ``Type`` column of ``vm``;
 ``bastille list vms`` shows only VMs.